fuzzygroup/wayfarer/README.md

 * Parses HTML/XML with [Nokogiri](http://nokogiri.org) and JSON with `::JSON` or [oj](https://github.com/ohler55/oj)
 * Simplifies data extraction with an optional DSL based on CSS/XPath
 * Extracts meta-data with [Pismo](https://github.com/peterc/pismo) when needed
+* Adheres to `robots.txt` if you want it to
 * Ships with [RSpec](http://rspec.info/) matchers for testing crawling behaviour
-* Is agnostic about data storages
+* Is agnostic about data storage

 ## Installation
 Install with Bundler by adding the following line to your `Gemfile`: